Sankha798/jenkins-boshrelease/README.md

     .
     ├── blobs                                  # source directory for files and binaries required by the release (second lookup)
-    ├── src                                    # source directory for files and binaries required by the release (first lookup)
     ├── config
     │   ├── dev.yml                            # TODO find out what this file does
     │   ├── final.yml                          # configures the blobstore to be used for our release
     │   └── private.yml                        # configures paths and credentials for our blobstore
-    ├── jobs                                   # contains a job for each application / service that is installed in the VM │   └── jenkins_master                     # sub directory for the job installing a Jenkins master │       ├── monit                          # monit script that configures how to watch the service(s)
+    ├── dev_releases                           # TODO find out what this directory contains ├── helpers                                # collection of helper scripts to maintain this release │   └── download.rb                        # downloads all binaries required for this release ├── jobs                                   # contains a job for each application / service that is installed in the VM │   └── jenkins_master                     # sub directory for the job installing a Jenkins master │       ├── monit                          # monit script that configures how to watch the service(s)